ConnorBaxter/ScambaitToolkit/README.md

    * Scammers normally have to type these into notepad so wont realise they arent real until later on

 1. Tree
-   * Contains both the Windows 10 and Windows 7 versions of tree so that it can work on both platforms.
+   * Currently being reworked for compatability between Windows 10 and Window 7
-   * Runs the correct version of tree from the command prompt.
    * Appends a message to the output off tree confirming that their are no viruses present on the machine
    * Everyone knows that tree.exe is the No. 1 antivirus on the Windows Platform [Citation Needed]